 Christmas is the only holiday (including birthdays) where I go all out.
 It’s not just about the presents — in fact, we’ve actually cut back quite a bit on spending — instead, it’s all about making great memories for our kids.
 Memories like my husband and I had when we were children.

-With all the prep that goes into making Christmas happen, I want Christmas Day to feel like a party for our kids.
 Here are a few things we’ve done and a few suggestions from friends on ways to make Christmas morning special.

-Christmas Breakfast 2 of 10
+1. Christmas Breakfast

 The night before Christmas, we make an overnight dish so breakfast is ready to go in the morning.
 A few of our faves are made in the crockpot.
 Check out these 8 crockpot meal ideas for Christmas morning.

-Set Boundaries with Family
+2. Set Boundaries With Family

-3 of 10

-Christmas Music 4 of 10
+3. Christmas Music

 Don’t forget to take photos and videos!
 This shot of my little boy playing in the background, my daughter cheering that she got the gift she want, and my husband’s epic bed head hair makes me smile every time I see it.

-Christmas Story 7 of 10
+5. Christmas Story

 For us, Christmas is a religious holiday.
 We go to church on Christmas Eve.
 Then on Christmas night, we read the kids the story of Christmas and Jesus’ birth.
 It’s another way for us to make sure that our kids understand why this day is so special.

-Happy Birthday Jesus 8 of 10
+6. Happy Birthday Jesus

 We try our hardest to keep Christmas Christ-centered.
 One of the ways that we incorporate Jesus’ birthday into the day is with a birthday cake for Jesus.
 Typically this is red velvet cake picked up from the store, but sometimes I ATTEMPT to decorate it, and this is what happens when I get a hold of icing (DISASTER!
 Thankfully, Jesus forgives.)